seemsartless/my-mastodon-code/README.md

 My code for working with the Mastodon API.

 ## client_1_read_details.py
 As simple as possible Python script to connect to a Mastodon server using an API key and reading details of recent posts by the corresponding user.
-No error checking, no great handling of the API key, but it gets the job done.
+No error checking, not great handling of the API key, but it gets the job done.

 ###   1. Read local configuration file and get API key
 ###   2. Connect to Mastodon server
 ```
+    from mastodon import Mastodon
     m_object = Mastodon(access_token=m_access_token, api_base_url=m_base_url)`
 ```
 ###   3. Get details of the user associated with the token